 What we didn’t:

 - There was only one thing to dislike here.
-The email came from the team and not a person.
+The email came from the team rather than a person.

-In these welcome email examples, we’ve seen some of the key mistakes that might send your subscribers straight for the unsubscribe button, if they can find it.
+In these welcome email examples, we’ve seen some key mistakes that might send your subscribers straight to the unsubscribe button if they can find it.
 Things that confuse people include:

 - Sending more than one welcome email, like Adwords.